-Turkey has introduced its most powerful non-nuclear bomb, called GAZAP, during the International Defence Industry Fair (IDEF) 2025 held in Istanbul.
-The bomb, which means “Wrath” in Turkish, weighs 970 kilograms and is one of the biggest advancements in Turkey’s defense technology.
+Turkey has introduced its most powerful non-nuclear bomb, called GAZAP, during the International Defence Industry Fair (IDEF) 2025 in Istanbul.
+The bomb means “Wrath” in Turkish and weighs 970 kilograms.
+It represents one of the biggest advances in Turkey’s defense technology.

-It was developed by the National Defence Ministry’s research and development center and is now fully certified and ready for military use.
-GAZAP was designed to create powerful explosions with maximum impact.
+The National Defence Ministry’s research and development center developed the bomb.
+Authorities have now fully certified it for military use.
+Engineers designed GAZAP to produce powerful explosions with maximum impact.

-The bomb releases 10.16 fragment explosions per metre, which is over three times more than the older bombs that released one explosion every three metres.
-This new feature makes the bomb extremely deadly, covering a large area with high-speed fragments that can destroy targets more effectively.
+The bomb releases 10.16 fragment explosions per metre.
+This rate exceeds older bombs, which produced one explosion every three metres.
+This new design makes the bomb extremely deadly and increases its coverage area.
+High-speed fragments destroy targets more effectively across a wide zone.

-Nilufer Kuzulu, who led the research team, said, “Unlike its conventional counterparts, it features a fragment-based structure with 10,000 particles.
-These fragments disperse within a one-kilometre radius upon detonation.”
-This means that when the bomb explodes, it spreads thousands of pieces over a wide area, causing massive damage.
+Nilufer Kuzulu led the research team and explained the system.
+She said, “Unlike its conventional counterparts, it features a fragment-based structure with 10,000 particles.”
+She added that these fragments disperse within a one-kilometre radius after detonation.
+The explosion spreads thousands of pieces over a wide area and causes massive damage.

 JUST IN: 🇹🇷 Turkey unveils 'GAZAP', its most powerful non-nuclear bomb. pic.twitter.com/kev9EmLyvx